 Many of us end up taking to the roads as part of our summer holidays.
 If you're planning on driving in Europe this summer, make sure you know what you're allowed to do.

-If you’re driving in France from 1st July, you should have your own breathalyser kit, which you may be expected to use if you’re stopped by the Police.
-If you don’t have one from November you’ll pay a fine of 11 euros.
+If you’re driving in France it’s a legal requirement to have your own breathalyser kit, which you may be expected to use if you’re stopped by the Police.

 Check speed limits

 As you’d expect, this varies according to the type of road you’re driving on.

 On motorways it’s up to 130kph in Italy and France, 120kph in Portugal and Switzerland, 110kph in Spain and 100kph in Cyprus.

 In Germany there’s no ‘official’ speed limit on the Autobahn although a top speed of 130kph is generally recommended.

 What equipment do you need?